 - Hold yourself in this position for a minute.
 Release the pose and then repeat on the opposite side.

-- Camel Pose– Camel pose adjusts the female reproductive system.
-This pose reduces thigh fat, improves posture, relieves lower back pain, improves spine flexibility, opens the chest and improve the respiration.
+5. Camel Pose"βCamel pose adjusts the female reproductive system.
+This pose reduces thigh fat, improves posture, relieves lower back pain, improves spine flexibility, opens the chest, and improves respiration.
 Also, this pose opens the thighs and stretches the hip flexors.

 Steps

-- Keel on the mat with your spine and thighs straight and knees hip-apart.
+- Kneel on the mat with your spine and thighs straight and knees hip-apart.

 - Keeping thighs vertical, push hips in the forward direction

-- Bend your spine and head as backwards as you can without straining.
+- Bend your spine and head as far back as you can without straining.

 - Relax the muscles of the back.